Operation Chastise: Preparations

 Bombing from an altitude of 60 ft, at an air speed of 240 mph and at set distance from the target called for expert crews.
 Intensive night-time and low-altitude training began.
 There were also technical problems to solve, the first one being to determine when the aircraft was at optimum distance from its target.
 The Möhne and Eder Dams had towers at each end.
 A special targeting device with two prongs, making the same angle as the two towers at the correct distance from the dam, showed when to release the bomb.
-(The BBC documentary Dambusters Declassified (2010) stated that the pronged device was not used, owing to problems related to vibration and that other methods were employed, including a length of string tied in a loop and pulled back centrally to a fixed point in the manner of a catapult.)
+(The BBC documentary Dambusters Declassified (2010) stated that the pronged device was ultimately not used, owing to problems related to vibration, and that other methods were employed, including a length of string tied in a loop and pulled back centrally to a fixed point, in the manner of a catapult.)

 The second problem was determining the aircraft's altitude, as barometric altimeters lacked accuracy.
 Two spotlights were mounted, one under the aircraft's nose and the other under the fuselage, so that at the correct height their light beams would converge on the surface of the water.
-The crews practised at the Eyebrook Reservoir, near Uppingham, Rutland; Abberton Reservoir near Colchester; Derwent Reservoir in Derbyshire; and Fleet Lagoon on Chesil Beach.
+The crews practised at the Eyebrook Reservoir, near Uppingham, Rutland; Abberton Reservoir near Colchester; Derwent Reservoir in the Derbyshire Peak District; and Fleet Lagoon on Chesil Beach.
 Wallis's bomb was first tested at the Elan Valley Reservoirs.

+The lights were developed by Edward Spence Calvert (1902–91), of Northern Ireland, at the RAE in Hampshire, with an initial proposal by Ben Lockspeiser.
+After the war, Calvert, with his assistant Jack Sparke, developed the system of aircraft landing lights mostly found across British airports today, known as 'centre line and crossbar' approach lighting system, first tested in the Berlin Airlift.
+The ICAO adopted the Calvert approach system in 1952.
+All NATO airfields have the lighting system, with six transverse rows of lights.
+With Jack Sparke, he also developed the visual approach slope indicator in the late 1950s.
+He was head of the illumination section of the RAE from 1941 to 1967.

+Gibson also had VHF radios (normally reserved for fighters) fitted to the Lancasters so that he could control the operation while over the target, an early example of what became the master bomber role.

 The squadron took delivery of the bombs on 13 May, after the final tests on 29 April.
-At 18:00 on 15 May, at a meeting in Whitworth's house, Gibson and Wallis briefed the squadron's two flight commanders, Squadron Leader Henry Maudslay and Sqn Ldr H. M. "Dinghy" Young, Gibson's deputy for the Möhne attack, Flt Lt John V. Hopgood and the squadron bombing leader, Flight Lieutenant Bob Hay.
+At 18:00 on 15 May, at a meeting in Whitworth's house, Gibson and Wallis briefed the squadron's two flight commanders, Squadron Leader Henry Eric Maudslay and Sqn Ldr H. M. "Dinghy" Young, Gibson's deputy for the Möhne attack, Flt Lt John V. Hopgood and the squadron bombing leader, Flight Lieutenant Bob Hay.
 The rest of the crews were told at a series of briefings the following day, which began with a briefing of pilots, navigators and bomb-aimers at about midday.